dlcs/iiif-presentation/docs/rfcs/0003-identity-rewrites.md

 where:
 * `"foo.com"` defines the templates to use for `foo.com` hostname requests.
+* `"bar.com"` defines the templates to use for `bar.com` hostname requests.
+Note that public manifest Ids will go to `foo.com` as it's a fully qualified URI and private will use the default template.
 * `"default"` defines templates to use for all other hostnames.
 Note that this is optional and only required if the default templates differ from the above canonical paths (in the above `"foo.com"` uses the canonical path with the `"default"` values being non-canonical.
 This would allow, `presentation.com`, `dev.presentation.com`, `staging.presentation.com` etc to all use non-canonical paths with minimal config).

 ### Path Replacement values